dxjoshi/book-summaries/Engineering/DesigningDataIntensiveApplications_MartinKleppmann.md

         - **Atomicity**
             - If the writes are grouped together into an atomic transaction, and the transaction cannot be completed (committed) due to a fault, then the transaction is aborted and the database must discard or undo any writes it has made so far in that transaction.
         - **Consistency**
             - The idea of ACID consistency is that you have certain statements about your data (invariants) that must always be true—for example, in an accounting system, credits and debits across all accounts must always be balanced.
-If a transaction starts with a database that is valid according to these invariants, and any writes during the transac
+If a transaction starts with a database that is valid according to these invariants, and any writes during the transaction preserve the validity, then you can be sure that the invariants are always satisfied.
         - **Isolation**
             - Isolation in the sense of ACID means that concurrently executing transactions are isolated from each other: they cannot step on each other’s toes.
 The classic database textbooks formalize isolation as serializability, which means that each transaction can pretend that it is the only transaction running on the entire database.
 The database ensures that when the transactions have committed, the result is the same as if they had run serially (one after another), even though in reality they may have run concurrently.
         - **Durability**
             - Durability is the promise that once a transaction has committed successfully, any data it has written will not be forgotten, even if there is a hardware fault or the database crashes.
     - **Weak Isolation Levels**
         - Concurrency issues (race conditions) only come into play when one transaction reads data that is concurrently modified by another transaction, or when two transactions try to simultaneously modify the same data.
         - In practice, isolation is unfortunately not that simple.
 Serializable isolation has a performance cost, and many databases don’t want to pay that price.
 It’s therefore common for systems to use weaker levels of isolation, which protect against some concurrency issues, but not all.